incoggeek/findz/README.md

 ## Overview

 Findz is a Python tool designed for analyzing websites, fetching information about the technologies they use, and extracting links from the provided URL.
-It utilizes the URLScan API to perform the analysis.

 ## Features